-Bronze Silver Gold Platinum

-Developing Emerging Engaging Stretching

-Leadership and management There is an assigned Music Subject Lead/Head of Music w responsibility for music within school.
+Bronze Silver Gold Platinum (Developing) (Emerging) (Engaging) (Stretching) Leadership and management There is an assigned Music Subject Lead/Head of Music with responsibility for music within the school.
 Training for staff delivering music has limited impact.
-There is an assigned Music Subject Lead/Head of Music who he collaborates with colleagues across the school.
+There is an assigned Music Subject Lead/Head of Music who collaborates with colleagues across the school.
+The Music Subject Lead is supported by senior leaders within the school and/or MAT.
+Senior leaders understand the requirements of the national curriculum for music and are aware of the National Plan for Music Education.
+All staff delivering music receive appropriate training to address their CPD needs.
+All staff delivering music are active advocates for music, modelling musical behaviours, knowledge, skills and understanding.
 Music is explicitly referred to in the school improvement plan and with clear targets tied to whole school priorities.
 The music development plan is closely aligned with the National Plan for Music Education and drives continuous improvement.
 A named member of the governing body takes a special interest in music, supporting strategic development and holding leaders to account.
 All staff delivering music invest in their development and share this learning with their wider team.
 There is a long-term strategic vision for music that is tied to whole school priorities.
 Staff delivering music engage with and/or deliver training beyond their own school e.g. through their local networks, Hub or subject associations.